ASA Anti-Harassment Resources

 - Alert conference security personnel or law enforcement if you see a situation in which someone might be in imminent physical danger.

+Unacceptable Behavior.
 Harassment of any participant is unethical behavior under the American Sociological Association Code of Ethics.
-Harassment consists of a single intense and severe act or of multiple persistent or pervasive acts which are demeaning, abusive, offensive, or create a hostile professional or workplace environment.
+Harassment may consist of a single intense and severe act or of multiple persistent or pervasive acts which are demeaning, abusive, or offensive, or create a hostile professional or workplace environment.
 Harassment may include sexual solicitation, physical advance, or verbal or non-verbal conduct that is sexual in nature; it may also include threatening, intimidating, or hostile acts; circulation of written or graphic material that denigrates or shows hostility toward an individual or group; epithets, slurs, or negative stereotyping based on group identity.

 - ASA Working Group on Harassment: RESPONDING TO AND PREVENTING HARASSMENT AT THE 2018 ASA ANNUAL MEETING